PRO-2684/gadgets/github_plus/README.md

 ### `Tracking Prevention` Feature

 By investigating source code (thanks for the source mapping) and setting breakpoints, we can find out that GitHub initializes tracking endpoints from certain `<meta>` tags.
-By removing these tags, we can prevent some tracking.
+By clearing these tags' `content` property, we can prevent some tracking.
 For more details, please refer to the source code, or read [this thread (in Chinese)](https://www.52pojie.cn/forum.php?mod=viewthread&tid=1969514).

 ## 🤔 Known Issues